SAnsell/FlukaVarianceMesh/README.md

 All five, to be the index value of the mesh that is being constructed, e.g. 1,2,3...

-* **wwgEng** is followed by a list of energy values [in order] in **MeV**.
-This is inconsistent with FLUKA but consistent with other Monte-Carlo codes.
+* **wwgEng** is followed by a list of energy values [in order] in **GeV**.
 There needs to be at least two values to define at least one bin if the card is given.
+There is no default.

 * **wwgPart** is followed by a list of FLUKA particle numbers (or -1/-2 for all hadron, or photon/electron type).
+If not given then all particle are considered valid.

-* **wwgLow** is the lower corner of the mesh grid.
+* **wwgLow** is the lower left corner of the mesh grid.
 It is in absolute coordinates.
+There is no default.

-* **wwgHigh** is the upper corner of the mesh grid.
+* **wwgHigh** is the upper right corner of the mesh grid.
 It is in absolute coordinates.
+There is no default.

-*It is important that the coordinate in wwgLow and wwgHigh are in the positive direction so that wwgLow.x < wwgLow.x, wwgLow.y < wwgLow.y, and wwgLow.z < wwgLow.z.*
+*It is important that the coordinate in wwgLow and wwgHigh are in the positive direction so that wwgLow.x < wwgHigh.x, wwgLow.y < wwgHigh.y, and wwgLow.z < wwgHigh.z.*

 * **wwgSize** provides the number of bins in x,y,z grid.
 Minimum number is 1.
+There is no default.

 * **wwg** is the primary cell based system.
 It is indexing: energyBin (W2), xBin (W3), yBin (W4), zBin (W5) and the bins are numbered from 1.
-The value is place in W6.
+The value is placed in W6.
 The value is given as the negative root of the log value.
 Variance value is NOT importance, it using the system of weight that is familiar with MCNP(X), PHITS, Adjoint.
 It is simply the inverse of importance.
 Acceptable values are all less